drbergman/SMoReParS/TumorSpheroidABM/OxStudyFull/ODEFitting/data/README.txt

     MAT file that contains experimental data in proper form used for analysis.
     Created by DataFile.m.

+SMFitToABM_LMS.mat:
+    LMS stands for LogisticModelSimplified.
+    Optimal parameters for SM on cohort_2306062212.
+    rho0 is fixed at 0.

 SMFitToABM_Fit_b.mat:
     Optimal parameters for SM on cohort_2305311216.
     lambda, alpha, K, a are all fixed.